How is Zeffy free?

 105. Recipe swap

-Annual fundraising ideas.
+Annual fundraising ideas

-106. Charity walk or run.
+106. Charity walk or run

-107. Community yard sale
+107. Community jumble sale or car boot sale

 108. School fun night